mariagozman-pop/GraphicProcessingProject/README.md

-# OpenGL Project: 3D Scene Rendering with Camera Navigation and Effects
+# OpenGL Project: 3D Scene Rendering

 ## 1. Subject Specification
 This project involves developing a 3D scene using OpenGL, featuring full camera navigation, automated scene tours, lighting effects, texturing, object animations, and additional graphical enhancements.
 The objective is to create an interactive and visually impressive scene.